uccser/cs-unplugged/docs/source/author/topics.rst

         - ``duration``: The estimated time to complete the lesson (in minutes).

-        - ``programming-exercises:`` A list of keys corresponding to programming exercises.
+        - ``programming-challenges:`` A list of keys corresponding to programming challenges.

         - ``learning-outcomes:`` A list of keys corresponding to learning outcomes.